Crime Prevention and Safety

 Front Yard Friday

-Front Yard Fridays are monthly from October through May, hosted by neighbors throughout Grandview.
+Front Yard Fridays are typically each month from October through May, hosted by neighbors throughout Grandview.
 It’s a chance to gather, meet, and connect.